-Ulises J. Espinoza's research broadly explores how value, politics, and knowledge production intertwine in the creation, practice, and institutionalization of scientific knowledge within medical systems and contemporary intellectual property regimes.
-This work extends to examining the biopiracy impacting Indigenous communities.
-Through an interdisciplinary biocultural approach, Ulises situates his research at the intersections of biological anthropology, cultural anthropology, medical anthropology, and science and technology studies (STS).
-His work focuses on two main areas:
+Ulises J. Espinoza is an anthropologist whose work focuses on how value, politics, and knowledge production intertwine in the creation, practice, and institutionalization of scientific knowledge within medical systems and contemporary property regimes.
+Through an interdisciplinary biocultural approach, Ulises situates his research at the intersections of cultural anthropology, medical anthropology, biological anthropology, and science and technology studies (STS).
+His work focuses on two main areas

 Diversifying the perspectives that are seen as worthy of creating knowledge in our field is an urgent priority for Ulises.